SMSC and British Values at Trinity CEVAP School

 - Interest in exploring, understanding of, and respect for cultural diversity and the extent to which they understand, accept, respect and celebrate diversity, as shown by their attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities.

-As well as giving out a prize to one of our talented artists, The Mayor of Stowmarket talked to us about democracy on the day of the general election.
+As well as giving out a prize to one of our talented artists, The Mayor of Stowmarket talked to us about democracy and how the voting system works.
+We also learned about the importance of using your vote.